vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

   },
 ```

-Further down the script you can see the broken link checker inside a loop.
-Assign each item in turn to a variable and pass it in to the URL prepending with the ```blc``` command to run the check.
+Further down the script the broken link checker is inside a loop.
+I assign each item to a variable and pass it in to the <acronym title="Uniform Resource Locator">URL</acronym> prepending with the ```blc``` command to run the check.

 ```
 # Run Broken Link Checker